cpske/ISP/feedback/projects.md

 title: Feedback on Projects
 ---

-## 1. Use What You Already Learned
+## 1. Use What You Learn

 In KU Polls iteration 2 you learned how to separate configuration data from code, which is a good practice for **any** software.

-Are you applying it in your projects?
+Are teams applying it to their projects?

 | Project            | External configuration? | Secret settings on Github?  |
 |:-------------------|------------------|:----------------------------|